ShadowWolf7027/RedFieldManual/Red Diamond/README.md

 -s  Only show responses with these status codes
 -o  Output file
 ```
 I want to highlight two flags I used, -x and -s.
 Web servers usually run php as the backend and contain php and txt files.
 I have also encountered aspx and html files but those are not as common.
 When brute-forcing directories I am only interested in those with 200 and 301 status codes.
 A 200 status code indicates that the resource is available and present at that exact address.
 A 301 code indicates a redirection, common when a valid directory is found.
+A 403 code indicates the resource is forbidden from being accessed, maybe interesting if it's a cgi-bin or something else.

 ##### Manual
 Manual enumeration of the web server is actually simple.
 It involves reviewing cookies, the source-code of the page and interacting with the web page.
 To review cookies simply get a cookie editor add-on; these are available on just about every browser.
 To review the source code right click on the web page and select either view source or inspect element (interactive code viewer).
 I have found new directories, files, credentials, and even a SQL injection vulnerability just by reviewing the source code.
 Lastly if applicable, I interact with the service.
 For example, if it's a blog I review all entries to see if any confidential information is reviewed that was not found with scripts.